 Note: This list is constantly changing as some countries might have specific temporary blockages that are difficult to track.

 Unblock Skype using NordVPN.
-Try it with a free 7-day trial now!
+Try it risk-free with our 30-day money-back guarantee!